turingschool-examples/se2-fetch-practice/README.md

 # Fetch Practice

-This repo is meant to be used with the <a href="https://frontend.turing.io/lessons/module-2/network-requests-gets-and-posts.html" target="\__blank"> Mod 2 Network Request</a> lesson plan.
+This repo provides a backend server to practice with GET and POST requests.

-## Backend Installation / Set up
+## Backend Setup

-1. `git clone` the repo
+1. Clone down this repo
-2. cd into the cloned repo
+1. `cd` into the cloned repo
-3. run `npm install`
+1. Run `npm install`
-4. run `npm start`.
-The server should be running locally on port 3001
+1. Run `npm start`.
+The server should be running locally on `http://localhost:3001`
-5. Navigate to the endpoint you're trying to request in the browser (ie if you want to GET users, navigate to http://localhost:3001/api/v1/users in the browser)
+1. Navigate to the endpoint you're trying to request in the browser (for example, if you want to GET users, navigate to http://localhost:3001/api/v1/users in the browser)
-6. Practice making your network requests in the console!
+1. Practice making your network requests in the console!

+## Spicier Challenge

+After you've done some network requests in the console, continue with implementing a network requests in a small front-end application included in this repo.

-## Frontend Setup
+### Frontend Details

 In the `client` directory, there are some files we can use as a makeshift client.

-1. run `open client/index.html` from your command line
+1. Run `open client/index.html` from your command line to see the application in your browser
-2. open your console, so that you can check your fetch requests using either `debugger` or `console.log()` ("so fetch!" should be showing up in your console on page load.)
-3. follow the directions in `client/index.js` to practice fetching! (feel free to get rid of the gif if it's too distracting)
+1. follow the directions in `client/index.js` to practice fetching! (feel free to get rid of the gif if it's too distracting)

-## Your challenge
+### Your challenge

 Follow the directions that are commented out in `client/index.js`.

 ## Endpoints

 The following endpoints are documented below:

-- GET all users
-- POST a new user (you can verify this worked with another GET request)
-- GET all animals
-- POST a new animal
-- GET all sports teams
-- POST a new sports team

 ### User Endpoints